Slow Horses: Development

 The series was given a straight to series order by Apple TV+ in October 2019, with English writer and comedian Will Smith serving as showrunner.
 Each of the first five series has adapted the corresponding novel in the Slough House set.
-In October 2024, the show was renewed for a sixth series, which will jointly adapt the sixth and seventh books, Joe Country and Slough House.
+In October 2024, the show was renewed for a sixth series, which jointly adapts the sixth and seventh books, Joe Country and Slough House.
 The fifth series premiered on 24 September 2025, followed by new episodes on a weekly basis until the season finale on 29 October 2025.
 In July 2025, ahead of the fifth series premiere, Apple TV+ renewed for a seventh series which is to be based on Bad Actors.
+The sixth series premiered on 16 September 2026, with new episodes being released on a weekly basis until the finale on 21 October 2026.
+The day before the sixth series premiered, Apple TV renewed the show for an eighth series, based on the novel Clown Town.

+By 2025, the series began receiving praise for its production schedule, which allows it to release seasons yearly despite being a streaming series.
+The Wall Street Journal released an op-ed regarding the show's production schedule and strategy, which includes filming seasons back-to-back, and having multiple phases of production in motion at once.

-In July 2025, it was announced that Smith would depart as showrunner after the fifth series, with Gaby Chiappe taking over as head writer for the sixth series, and Ben Vanstone for the seventh.
+In July 2025, it was announced that Smith would depart as showrunner after the fifth series, with Gaby Chiappe taking over as head writer for the sixth series, and Ben Vanstone for the seventh and eighth.
 Smith described his departure as a "practical decision" in the face of difficulties managing scriptwriting for two series at a time, per the show's established schedule of simultaneously shooting one series while writing and pre-producing the next.